alex-ilgayev/log4shell-dockerized/README.md

 ```

 Behind the scenes, the vulnerable code is requesting the `Exploit` class from the LDAP server, and executes it.
-You can freely modify the `exploit/Exploit.java` file to make custom exploits.
+You can freely modify the [Exploit](exploit/Exploit.java) file to make custom exploits, or the [log4j](vuln/src/main/java/log4j.java) file to change the malicious log.

 ## Notes